 Furthermore, this app can help you assess your wider investment portfolio.
-If it’s relevant, the platform will provide advice on rebalancing your portfolio and reinvesting your dividends.
+If it’s relevant, the platform will advise rebalancing your portfolio and reinvesting your dividends.

-With Empower, you can even see your net worth, access a savings planner, create a budget and more.
+With Empower, you can see your net worth, access a savings planner, create a budget, and more.
 These features make it a useful financial tool for anyone who wants to improve their finances.

 Want to learn more about this robust option?
 Check out our full review of Empower.

-Sharesight is a stock portfolio tracker that can be used to track your dividends.
+Sharesight is a stock portfolio tracker that can track your dividends.
 Once you connect your accounts, you can take a retroactive look at your dividends for the last 20 years.

 With the platform, you can access easy visuals to help you track your investments.

-This portfolio tracker sets itself apart from the crowd by offering highly sophisticated tax information.
+This portfolio tracker sets itself apart by offering highly sophisticated tax information.
 You’ll find the latest relevant tax information through the platform, regardless of what country you live in.

 All paid plans include a free trial.
 If you have more than five portfolios that you need to track, you can upgrade to Sharesight Pro for $8.40-$12 per portfolio.